-February 20, 1962-Viet Cong threw four hand grenades into a crowded village theater near Can Tho, killing 24 women and children.
-A total of 108 persons were killed.
+February 20, 1962-Viet Cong threw four hand grenades into a crowded village theater near Can Tho, killing a total of 108 persons, including 24 women and children.

 April 8, 1962-The Viet Cong murdered two wounded American prisoners of war near the village of An Chau in central Viet-Nam.
 Each, with hands tied, was shot in the face.